yudiz-dotnet/xamarin-forms-material-chips/README.md

 In next step, Add CreateRandomBoxview function which creates new Chip for each data in List view.

-Here, code is written in MainPage.xml.cs file.
+Here, code is written in [MainPage.xaml.cs](../master/Code/MaterialChips/MaterialChips/Views/MainPage.xaml.cs)  file.

         ...
         private Frame CreateRandomBoxview(Items items)